G1_DinoLab_Ebook

 + = 9

 13. Match the patterns with the sums and fill in the blanks.
+One is done for you.

-14. Solve the text problems using the pictures.
+14. Solve using the pictures.

 There are 4 cupcakes on each of two plates.
 How many cupcakes are there in total?